 The panel Negative binomial regression was used to estimate the two-way fixed effect model considering both individual effect and time effect on four dependent variables.
-The influencing factors reflected by it (seeing Table A1) are not all the same as the results of summary data.
+The influencing factors reflected by it (seeing Table A1 and Figure 3(b)) are not all the same as the results of summary data.
 What remains is that rapid acceleration and rapid deceleration are positively affected by the number of brakes(0.000845&0.000869) and average accelerator pedal position(0.0244&0.0265) but negatively affected by the average speed(-0.0299&-0.0272) and average engine fuel rate(-0.0323&-0.0392).
 However, RPM which is not significant in the summary data is significantly positive for over speed(0.00485) and high speed braking(0.00371).

 The advantage of panel data over summary data is that fixed effects can be estimated and thus individual effects and time effects can be interpreted.
 The time effect are significant in most cases for high speed braking, rapid acceleration and rapid deceleration, which indicates that these three near-miss events are greatly influenced by time.
 The time effect of the over speed event is significant for only one day, suggesting that it is less influenced by time.
 Most importantly, the individual effects of the four near-miss events can be used to score each observation.
 It should be noted that the first individual has been omitted in the regression to avoid complete multicollinearity, and its value is expected to be zero in the subsequent driving risk score.